 There are several different forms of ovarian stimulation protocols, each with many modifications.
 Your treatment is always individualized to maximize the probability of a successful outcome.
 The selection of an optimal protocol for your Embryo Banking is based on your reproductive history and your pre-treatment evaluation.
-Below is an example of a commonly used Embryo Banking treatment protocol.
-Your treatment is always individualized and may take less or more time to complete.
+Below are three examples of IVF treatment protocols used at Bay IVF.
+Your individualized protocol may take less or more time to complete.

-Shortly after the onset of the period, follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) injections will begin.
-FSH and LH stimulate the production of multiple eggs in the ovaries.
-FSH and FSH/LH injections are given once a day subcutaneously with tiny needles for approximately ten days.
+Follicle stimulating hormone (FSH) or a combination of FSH/luteinizing hormone (LH) hormones will stimulate the production of multiple eggs in the ovaries.
+They are given once a day or once every other day subcutaneously with tiny needles for approximately ten days.

 Ovarian stimulation should result in the development of several eggs in each ovary.
 The ultrasound image below shows a stimulated ovary.
 Each of the several follicles (dark circles) contains a microscopic egg.